Real Electrical Questions Homeowners Ask

 10) “Can my panel handle an EV charger?”

-EV charger questions have exploded online.
-The right answer depends on your panel capacity, available breaker space, and your charger size.
-A proper install includes a dedicated circuit, correct breaker sizing, and safe wiring.
+It depends on panel capacity, breaker space, and charger size.
+A proper install is a dedicated circuit with correct sizing.

-• If you already have nuisance breaker trips, fix that first.
+- If you already have nuisance trips, fix that first.

-• Outdoor installs are possible with the right equipment and weather-rated setup.
+- Outdoor installs are possible with weather-rated equipment and proper routing.

 Want Us to Handle It?

 If something feels off, trust your gut.
-We’ll troubleshoot safely, explain what we find in plain language, and recommend the best fix—no pressure.
-Start with the contact page, or browse our services.
-If you’d like to see what homeowners say about our work, visit reviews.
+We’ll troubleshoot safely, explain what we find in plain language, and give clear options before any work begins.